Agenda

 (parallel sessions)

-Guided Tour – Center for Memory, Peace and Reconciliation
+• Tour of the Memory, Peace and Reconciliation Center of Bogota

 Day 2 – june 28